robertwenink/xyz/content/projects/thesis/index.md

 description: "This master's thesis introduces a novel multi-fidelity methodology that could increase (design) optimisation efficiency and effectivity in deterministic computer experiments.
 The methodology is among others tested in a design optimisation case that mimics a lifeboat impacting with a still body of water, where the input data is acquired using Computational Fluid Dynamics simulations."
 summary: ""

-tags: [CFD, Gaussian Process Regression, GPR, Kriging, surrogate modelling]
+tags: [CFD, Gaussian Process Regression, GPR, Kriging, Surrogate modelling]
 categories: [Surrogate modelling]
 series: "Master's thesis"